mre/oxitrack/README.md

 My website [mo8it.com](https://mo8it.com) is an example website that uses OxiTraffic.
 Visit the website and look for the image of Ferris (happy crab 🦀) on the bottom.
-Klick on it to see a plot of the call history for that page.
+Click on it to see a plot of the call history for that page.
 Each page on the website has its own call history.

 Try out the following API endpoints (with `curl` for example):